tomaxsas/remote-flash/README.md

 ## Flashing remotely

 - Setup VPN connection between your and client PC
-- Start some remotely utility (bimmertool from bimmerutility, remote net etc.) on client PC
+- Start some remotely utility (bimmertool from bimmerutility, remote enet etc.) on client PC
 - On your pc start some ZGW search tool and note IP address (it should be VPN IP)
 - Start remoteflash utility
-- Enter ZGW IP IP address
+- Enter ZGW IP address
 - CLick connect to car and Start
 - Open TGFlash and start flashing

+## TODO

+- Test BitBox
+- Test Quick flash from bimmertuning tools